3brendan/shopify-shopping/README.md

 - Add multilple keyword recognition
 - Add proxy integration to prevent rate limits
 - Run more test-cases for error handling
+- Rework the text file to include links to items
+- If items list is less than a certain amount, send via discord embed
 ## Deployment

 To deploy this project, install the required modules